AbhiKunigal/sdet-learning-journey/Java/java.md

 ## What is Java?

-Java is a high-level, object-oriented, platform-independent programming language used to develop web, desktop, and mobile applications.
+Java is a object-oriented, platform-independent programming language used to develop web, desktop, and mobile applications.
 It follows the principle: Write Once, Run Anywhere (WORA).

 ## Types of Programming Languages